fyang0507/instant-bookmark/README.md

 ## Deployment to Cloudflare Workers

 1. **Prepare Your Repository**:
-   - Ensure your code is pushed to a GitHub repository
+   - Ensure your code is pushed to a GitHub repository (or you fork this repo to your account)
-   - Verify your `package.json` has the correct build script and dependencies

 2. **Deploy via Cloudflare Workers**:
    - Go to [Cloudflare Dashboard](https://dash.cloudflare.com)